Meghan Markle's Half-Brother Has Reportedly Been Arrested For DUI

 The Duchess of Sussex will become Patron of four organisations that reflect the causes and issues with which she has long been associated including the arts, access to education, support for women and animal welfare. pic.twitter.com/tU9QWDlPyH— Kensington Palace (@KensingtonRoyal) January 10, 2019

-It is likely the days of Meghan Markle ever commenting on her estranged family's behaviour are long behind her.
+It is likely the days of Meghan Markle ever commenting on her estranged family's behavior are long behind her.

 Advertisement